FARM IMMERSION PROGRAM

 Additional Opportunities (as needed or as interests give rise to):

 ● Working with Natural Fibers

 Quail Springs is located near the tiny town of Cuyama, CA in the Upper Cuyama Valley in Southern California.
 The elevation is approximately 3,600', and the land is high desert, piñon-juniper woodland.
 Tucker's Scrub Oak, Great Basin Sage, Yerba Santa, Rabbitbrush, Ephedra, and many other high desert species inhabit the valley floor.
 The ruggedly beautiful Los Padres National Forest surrounds Quail Springs on three sides.

 To be announced.

 We offer a sliding scale of $1650 to $2100.

-Pays for 3 months worth of nourishing food, instruction, tools & materials, facilities, camping space (your own gear), immersion into Quail Springs community life, field trips, mentoring support, hundreds of acres of beautiful wilderness, a reference library, a lively community atmosphere of various ages, a vast network of permaculture professionals, and what many have deemed a treasured, life-changing experience.
+Also available to you are our facilities, camping space (your own gear), immersion into Quail Springs community life, mentoring support, hundreds of acres of beautiful wilderness, a reference library, a lively community atmosphere of various ages, a vast network of permaculture professionals, and what many have deemed a treasured, life-changing experience.